MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publishing-sites-classic-to-modern-experience.md

 ### Classic site templates and modern site designs

 [*SharePoint Online handles branding differently*](/sharepoint/dev/transform/modernize-branding) for classic site templates, like the publishing site.
-Instead of a site template, communication sites have three out-of-the-box layout designs: Topic, Showcase, and one open layout: Blank.
+Instead of a site template, communication sites have three out-of-the-box layout designs: *Topic*, *Showcase*, and one open layout: *Blank*.

 When you [create a communication site in SharePoint Online](https://support.office.com/article/7fb44b20-a72f-4d2c-9173-fc8f59ba50eb), you can start with a blank site or choose one of the other site designs, each of which comes with a default set of [web parts](https://support.office.com/article/336e8e92-3e2d-4298-ae01-d404bbe751e0).
 The options available are: